 Recruitment is a process where there is no scope of mistakes.
 For this reason, companies assign expert hiring managers to help them find the best talent in the industry.
 When a decision has to be made in any part of the business structure, it is ideal to use data and recruitment analytics.
 Using such measures, streamline the hiring process and improve the hiring quality.

 If you are reading the term, Recruitment Analytics, for the first time, then this post will help you gain insights about it.
-Also, you can learn why recruitment analytics has become an integral part of recruiting process and how it can help recruiters make better hires.
+Also, you can learn why recruitment metrics and analytics has become an integral part of the recruiting process and how it can help recruiters make better hires.

 In-house recruiters, third-party recruiters, and human resource professionals, all perform recruitment analysis to various degrees.